 When to use slip slip knit?

-There are a few different knitting techniques you can use to decrease your stitches, from the ‘cast-off decrease’ to the ‘pass one over’ method.
+There are some different knitting techniques you can use to decrease your stitches, from the ‘cast-off decrease’ to the ‘pass one over’ method.
 Each technique offers a slightly different texture and finish.
 The ssk is one of the easiest and most popular decreasing methods, and is often found in patterns for toys and children’s clothes where you need the fabric to curve, for instance around the heel of a baby bootie or to create shape in the body of a toy animal.
 Ssk can also be applied when knitting lace.
 Now we’re talking.

 The slip slip knit will be abbreviated as ‘ssk’ in your knitting pattern.
 If you want to opt for a right-leaning decrease you might want to try the knit 2 together, k2tog.
 You’ll often find many knitting patterns combine the ssk and k2tog to create an even texture in the fabric.